 of the resident in Portugal.

-As listed above, there are many ways to acquire a visa or a residence permit in Portugal, besides a typical Schengen tourist visa.
+From the investment migration program, Golden Visa, to the possibilities of the Student Visa, there are many ways to get a visa or a residence permit in Portugal, besides a typical Schengen tourist visa.